wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 1.10 Fixed a bug for opening blog posts in thrivehive V 1.09 Styling fix on contact us form generator
+V 1.20 Major release supporting new shortcodes for youtube and image gallery, LinkedIn and Yelp widget buttons, V 1.10 Fixed a bug for opening blog posts in thrivehive V 1.09 Styling fix on contact us form generator
 V 1.08  Function naming conflict issue with a specific theme V 1.07 Fix to make sure menu item shows up, and shows up last V 1.06  Bug fix for theme page templates not showing up V 1.05  Bug fix for PHP Version <5.4
 V 1.04  Updating social buttons to be optional